Delicious Pav Bhaji

 - 1 green pepper, finely chopped

-- 2 tablespoons pav bhaji masala (see below)
+- 2 tbsp pav bhaji masala (see below)

 - 5 medium potatoes, boiled then peeled and grated